-Particularly on the trails where there are few mountain huts, it is important to bring enough water and food.
-Mountain huts offer various meals and drinks.
-Note, however, that prices increase with the altitude.
-Also, be prepared to carry home all your garbage as there are no garbage bins.
+It is important to bring enough water and food, particularly on the trails where there are few mountain huts along the way.
+Mountain huts offer various meals and drinks; however, note that prices increase with the altitude.
+Also, be prepared to carry home all your garbage as there are no public garbage bins on the mountain.

 During the climbing season, climbers of Mount Fuji are asked to contribute 1000 yen per person at collection stations at each trailhead.
 The money will be used to cover some of the expenditures arising from the huge number of climbers that visit the mountain each summer, especially regarding the protection of the environment and measures to guarantee the safety of climbers.

 The human body requires some time to adjust to a sudden increase of altitude, otherwise there is a risk of headache, dizziness and nausea.
 Quite a few people, who climb Mount Fuji, suffer from altitude sickness.

 To avoid altitude sickness, you are advised to tackle the mountain at a slow pace, stay hydrated and make frequent breaks.
 An overnight stay at a hut around the 7th or 8th station is recommended as opposed to a straight climb to the top.
 Small bottles of oxygen, available at the 5th stations and mountain huts, can be an effective tool in preventing and fighting altitude sickness; however, the only reliable treatment is to descend the mountain.

 6-10 round trips per day during the climbing season2 round trips per day on weekends and holidays in the off-seasonBus Timetable (climbing season)Bus Timetable (off-season)